bixycler/UniinfoNotes/pages/Mind Jungle.md

 						- OK: Both
 							- OK: ((67110460-88c4-480d-9ac7-a9af44271e3b))
 							- OK: ((67110460-2f01-4365-a5f4-8053b08136e9))
+					- The same issue when copying the [damned block](((670f4f06-b543-47d7-ab5d-846dcdd2281e))) itself.
+And no issue copying any of its sub-blocks.
 			- [!]
 Logseq indexes all folders including `assets/` which may contains a lot of files not meant to be indexed and duplicated markdown files. collapsed:: true
 				- This can be overcome with config ((66cdac39-bcf0-4859-b82f-8bd7a7f8e590)).
 But due to the [currently unsolved issue](https://github.com/logseq/logseq/issues/8822), it's useless!